ZohaibOpai/text.repo10/README.md

-# 🚀 My New Project – Responsive Web Layout
+# 🚀 My New Project – Resturant Website

 This is my **new web project** created as part of my web development learning journey at **SMIT (Saylani Mass IT Training)**.
 The project is built using **HTML5**, **CSS3**, and **CSS Grid Layout**, focusing on **modern design, clean structure, and responsive layout techniques**.